ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

     targetPath: '$(Build.ArtifactStagingDirectory)'
 ```

 That's it.
 You can click 'Save and run'.
 Provide a comment and click 'Save and run' again.
 This will create an 'azure-pipelines.yml' file in your repository containing your build pipeline.
-You can find the final azure-pipelines.yml [here](https://github.com/ronaldbosma/blog/blob/master/azure-pipelines.yml).
+You can find the final azure-pipelines.yml for my blog site [here](https://github.com/ronaldbosma/blog/blob/master/azure-pipelines.yml).

 Because of the trigger on master it will start a new build immediately.
 After your build succeeds it should have an artifact as shown in the image below.
 ![Build artifacts](../../static/images/build-and-release-hugo-site-using-azure-pipelines/hugo-site-artifacts.png)